Why Do Public Sector Organisations & Private Companies Tender Contracts?

 - Output specification – this only asks for the ‘desired end result’ eg walls painted to last for 3 years

-TIP: Input specs are very limiting as there is little scope for innovation or improvement whilst output specs are open and allow the bidder to show what makes them different.
+TIP: Input specs are very limiting as there is little scope for innovation or improvement.
+Output specs are open therefore allowing the bidder to show what makes them different.

 If you want help with winning bids and tenders, contact us for an informal chat about our tender consultancy services.

 Once you understand why public sector and private companies tender their contracts, it makes dealing with tenders a little easier.
-Appreciating what is trying to be achieved and who is involved definitely boosts your chances of winning tenders.
+Appreciating what is trying to be achieved and who is involved will boost your chances of winning tenders.

 Please do add your thoughts in the comments box.